opencast/opencast/docs/guides/admin/docs/configuration/admin-ui/thumbnails.md

 Note that the user can choose between "Extract from video", "Extract from left video" and "Extract from right video".
 In any case, the video editor ensures that the correct source track flavor is used.

-Opencast will set the following processing settings for the event being edited: `thumbnailType` is set to `1` to indicate that a snapshot thumbnail is used. `thumbnailPosition` is set to the absolute position of the uncutted video where the snapshot thumbnail should be extracted.
-Additionally, `thumbnailTrack` is set to either type of the flavor of the source track which would be `presenter` or `presentation` in this example.
+Opencast will set the following processing settings for the event being edited:

+  - `thumbnailType` is set to `1` to indicate that a snapshot thumbnail is used
+  - `thumbnailPosition` is set to the absolute position of the video where the snapshot thumbnail should be extracted
+  - `thumbnailTrack` is set to the type of the flavor of the source track which is `presenter` or `presentation` in this example.

 Uploaded Thumbnail
 ------------------